Finland in the Eurovision Song Contest 2010: Format

 The format of the competition consisted of four shows: three semi-finals and a final.
-Five songs competed in each semi-final and the top three entries from each semi-final as well as a wildcard act selected by a jury from the remaining non-qualifying entries qualified to complete the ten-song lineup in the final.
-The results for the semi-finals and the final were determined exclusively by a public vote.
+Five songs competed in each semi-final and the top three entries from each semi-final as determined exclusively by a public vote along with a wildcard act selected by a jury from the remaining non-qualifying entries qualified to complete the ten-song lineup in the final.
+The results in the final were determined exclusively by a public vote.
 Public voting included the options of telephone and SMS voting.

 Competing entries

-Twelve artists, including the winner of the Finnish tango contest Tangomarkkinat in 2009, Amadeus Lundberg, were directly invited by Yle to compete in the national final following consultation with record companies and presented on 30 September 2009.
-A submission period was also opened by Yle which lasted between 16 June 2009 and 31 August 2009.
+Twelve artists, including the winner of the Finnish tango contest Tangomarkkinat in 2009, Amadeus Lundberg, were directly invited by Yle to compete in the national final following consultation with record companies, while an additional three acts were selected through a public online selection.
+For the online selection, a submission period was opened by Yle which lasted between 16 June 2009 and 31 August 2009.
 At least one of the writers and the lead singer(s) had to hold Finnish citizenship or live in Finland permanently in order for the entry to qualify to compete.
-A panel of experts appointed by Yle selected thirty entries for an online selection from the 267 received submissions.
-The competing entries were released on 1 October 2009 at yle.fi/euroviisut and the public was able to vote through SMS until 16 October 2009.
-Among the artists competing in the online selection was former Finnish Eurovision entrant Geir Rönning who represented Finland in 2005.
-The top three from the thirty entries qualified to the national final and were announced during a televised programme on 16 October 2009.
+A panel of experts appointed by Yle selected thirty competing entries from the 267 received submissions, which were presented on 1 October 2009 at yle.fi for the public to vote through SMS until 15 October 2009.
+Among the competing artists was former Finnish Eurovision entrant Geir Rönning who represented Finland in 2005.
+The twelve invited artists were announced on 30 September 2009, while the three entries that qualified from the online selection and were presented during a televised programme on 16 October 2009.